 Upon becoming widowed, I couldn’t tell if I was still married or single.
 My married friends and family members would speak of my wife, almost as if she was just not in the room with us.
 But obviously I was physically alone now.
 And my experiences did not match the stories from divorced people I knew.

 I initially felt marginalized.
 But I found this margin existed between my past life and that “future” where I’m not missing the past.

 I was lonesome in my empty house, but at times I enjoyed the sheer independence.

 My marriage was far from perfect, but we loved each other from start to finish.
 However, there where things I never wanted to endure again from another person.
 I was happy to be freed from those, and yet reminded.

 I was a widower, after being married for 23 years.
 Was I old now?
 Or was I still young?
 When I put my wife’s ashes to rest at the cemetery, I checked to make sure I could move them to another state if I were to move far away.

 I call it living in between.
-It was a new state of being for me, that I struggled with.
+It was a new state of being for me, one with which I struggled.
 At times angrily.
 At times thoughtfully.
 And even sometimes joyfully.
 That margin in between evolved, as did how I dealt with it.

 I’ll share my struggles and triumphs in this in-between place.
 And share with you how we can grow new roots here, to help us once again bloom and grow.